top of page

 1st Century Writers.PNG

-St Linus, then St Clement - 88 A.D., St Ignatius 108, Justin Martyr 155 and St Siricius in 350.
-The list of bishops, Church leaders, historians and Saints of the Church seems endless providing clear indication that the Church not only did NOT go into decline and apostacy as the "latter-day" group teach their follower, but the Church, in fact, flourished all through the ages.
+The list of bishops, Church leaders, historians and Saints of the Church seems endless providing clear indication that the Church not only DID NOT go into decline and apostacy as the "latter-day" reformers promote, but in fact, flourished all through the ages.
 And just because some proved to be unfaithful and sinned greatly, was no indication Christ abandoned His Church.

 (Click on photos below)